R3DRUN3/vermilion/README.md

 > [!CAUTION]
-> This tool is in the early stages of development; as such, it may contain bugs or unhandled edge cases.
 > Vermilion has been designed as a resource for red teamers and security researchers.
 > The author assumes no responsibility for the weaponization of this tool or the improper handling of sensitive data collected through its use.